SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 ### RIP2 page

-Thispage displays information related to RIP2 (Routing Information Protocol).
+This page displays information related to RIP2 (Routing Information Protocol).

 The following tables are available: